mew-mo/SUMMATIVE-02/readme.md

 :ski:

 I learned a lot throughout this project, and am mostly satisfied with the outcome- although there are a few things I would do differently or improve on (potentially to be updated in the future), as follows:
+* Making the code auto select the accommodation based on what map marker you've clicked
-* Adding images of the accommodation places that appear upon clicking map markers
+* Working more images of the accommodation and details into the design
 * Reducing code by using more functions with arguments and parameters
 * Working more with returns
 * Making slick's transitions more interesting / animated